 One question that MBA candidates often ask is how admissions committees will view employment gaps on their resume.
-Given that the power of an MBA program lies largely in the opportunity to learn from your peers, admissions committees value candidates with strong and unique work experiences.
+Given that the value of an MBA program lies largely in the opportunity to learn from your peers, admissions committees favor candidates with strong and unique work experiences.
 Therefore, committees will first focus on the quality and scope of your experience.
 However, an employment gap longer than two or three months generally will be considered a negative—unless you get ahead of it, explain it, and connect with the admissions committee at a human level.

 Some aspiring business school candidates may have found themselves unemployed during the global pandemic through no fault of their own.
 However, many young professionals were applying and getting accepted to MBA programs while unemployed.
 Therefore, an employment gap is not necessarily a fast pass to the ding pile!